-The availability of polarized proton sources allowed the acceleration of polarized beams to high energy.
-The possibility was considered from the early times at Argonne ZGS (Zero-Gradient Synchrotron), a 12 GeV weak focusing synchrotron operated over 1964-1979 [11] (Fig. 9.4).
-Up to 70% polarization transmission through the synchrotron was achieved, for the first time in a synchrotron2 and reaching multi-GeV energy in 1973, up to 17.5 GeV/c with appreciable polarizations [12].
-Polarization preservation techniques included harmonic orbit correction and fast betatron tune jump at strongest depolarizing resonances [13] (Fig. 9.16).
-Experiments were performed to assess the possibility of polarization transmission in strong focusing synchrotrons, and polarization lifetime in colliders [14].
-Acceleration of polarized deuteron was achieved in the late 1970s, when sources where made available [15].
+The availability of polarized proton sources allowed the acceleration of polarized 2472 beams to high energy.
+The possibility was considered from the early times at Argonne 2473 ZGS (Zero-Gradient Synchrotron), a 12 GeV weak focusing synchrotron operated 2474 over 1964-1979 [12] (Fig. 9.4).
+Up to 70% polarization transmission through the syn-2475 chrotron was achieved, for the first time in a synchrotron2 and reaching multi-GeV 2476 energy in 1973, up to 17.5 GeV/c with appreciable polarizations [13].
+Polariza-2477 tion preservation techniques included harmonic orbit correction and fast betatron 2478 tune jump at strongest depolarizing resonances [14] (Fig. 9.16).
+Experiments were 2479 performed to assess the possibility of polarization transmission in strong focusing 2480